nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Is reasonably comfortable using CLI apps

 **Value proposition**:
-* Can manage financial entries faster than a typical mouse/GUI driven app
+* Can manage financial entries faster than a typical mouse/_GUI_ driven app
-* Provides a simple UI for business owners to see all the desired information easily
+* Provides a simple _UI_ for business owners to see all the desired information easily
-* Provides an aesthetic UI which is pleasant to the eye
+* Provides an aesthetic _UI_ which is pleasant to the eye

 ### User stories
 This section describes the features of _Common Cents_ from an end-user perspective.